a-sit-plus/signum/docs/docs/indispensable.md

 In addition, `CryptoPublicKey`, `CryptoPrivateKey`, `X509Certificate`, `Pkcs10CertificationRequest` also implement `PemEncodable`, while their respective companions implement `PemDecodable`.
-As the names suggest, this brings about `encodeToPem` and `decodeFromPem` functions doing what their names imply:
+This brings about the `encodeToPem` and `decodeFromPem` functions doing what their names imply:
 Encode/decode to/from PEM strings.

 #### Low-Level Addons